- 1x Ancient Tomb

 For wins involving Beast Within and other instants, loops that are used to create infinite mana via Dark Ritual or the like can be used to loop any instant-speed spell.
 Just replace Dark Ritual with the instant-speed outlet you wish to loop!

-The line for looping Rath's Edge goes as follows, with a land and a discard outlet in play and with 10000 draw triggers on the stack (if you don't have a land, just discard and reanimate a Dryad Arbor using Necromancy ):
+The line for looping Rath's Edge goes as follows, with a land and a discard outlet in play, 10000 draw triggers on the stack (and Gitrog not on the battlefield, more on that below):

 - In response to the Rotation, discard Rath's Edge and Kozilek to shuffle Edge into your library.